John C. Lilly: Personal life

 Lilly married Mary Crouch in 1936.
 In 1937, they had their first son, John Jr. Lilly.
 In 1943, they had their second son, Charles Lilly.
 In 1958, Lilly moved to the Virgin Islands.

 In 1959, Lilly and Mary divorced but would remain friendly thereafter.
 During the same year (1959) Lilly married Elisabeth Bjerg whom he met on the islands.
 She was a divorced former fashion model and already had three children of her own.
 In 1960 the couple had Lilly's only biological daughter, Cynthia Olivia Roslyn.
 In May 1968, Lilly and Elisabeth separated, and they later divorced.
 Elisabeth left and took their children with her.

 While still living in Los Angeles, Lilly met Antonietta (Toni) Lena in February 1971.
 Lena already had a daughter, Nina Carozza.
 Lilly and Lena formed a romantic as well as a spiritual relationship which later inspired the writing of their book The Dyadic Cyclone (1974).
 Lilly later described Lena as his "best friend, love, and wife."
 During the same year (1971) Lilly and his new family moved to Malibu, California, where they organized workshops with Lena.
 Lena died in 1986.
 Their daughter Nina Carozza Lilly continued living at Lilly's house in Malibu even after Lilly had moved out in 1992.

-During the subsequent years, Lilly adopted two more daughters: Lisa Lyon (adopted in 1987) and Barbara Clarke (adopted in 1988).
+During the subsequent years, Lilly adopted two more daughters, including Lisa Lyon.

 Lilly continued living in Malibu until 1992.
 In 1992 he moved to the Hawaiian island of Maui where he continued his research with dolphins and whales in the wild.
 From there he also continued travelling to and lecturing in Japan, Europe and the United States.